 Emirates Park Zoo

-The Emirates Park Zoo is about 40km outside of Abu Dhabi city.
+is about 40km outside of Abu Dhabi city.
 It is a smaller zoo by global standards, but it has a unique approach.
 The idea is that children should interact with as many of the animals as possible by feeding them.
 While carnivores are obviously off-limits the elephants and zebras are not.
 For smaller children there is a petting zoo.
 The zoo also has animals that one does not see in most western zoos.

 To get the maximum experience, it is recommended that you go on a weekday morning when the children are in school and the zoo is not packed at all.